 This is what you will need to created distressed furniture:

 *This project contains affiliate links.
 By clicking on them, I may earn a few pennies toward my college education.
 All my opinions are my own.*

 First off, this paint brush is the amazing.
 This improves the application of the paint.
 It goes on nice and smooth.
 The only thing it lacks in is getting into the cracks.
-For this I use an Angle Paint Brush.
+For that I use this paint brush.

 Here are the other items I used to paint distressed furniture:

 This is the ratio I used to make my own chalkpaint for painting and distressing furniture: